 What are Pageviews?

-Pageview is an important metric as it reflects the popularity of your website, the traffic it is able to generate, and thus the marketing potential.
+A pageview is an important metric as it reflects the popularity of your website, the traffic it can generate, and thus the marketing potential.

 Pageview and Page Visit